A modern Blondie singing a mix of The Killers and Depeche Mode.

 A foretaste of the one-of-a-kind live performance can be found in Osborn’s most popular singles from her band’s first two recording projects which reflect an ‘80s synth-rock sound and are heavily influenced by acts such as Imogen Heap, OneRepublic, Muse, Depeche Mode, Blondie, and The Eurythmics.
 The debut EP SUPERCHROMATIC (released July 2013) resulted in a Best Pop Song award from the Colorado Music Business Organization’s first songwriting contest for the single “Two and Two,” and a feature in the film A Remarkable Life with the single “Someone Like Me.”
 The follow-up EP Lines, released less than a year later, was positively embraced by fans and critics alike, with its first single “Take It In” receiving airplay on 93.3 KTCL.

-The band will spend this spring working on their next project, a full-length album reflecting a more modern indie-rock sound, which will be released this summer.
+The band will spend this year working on their next project, an EP reflecting a more modern indie-rock sound, which will be released in early 2016.
 “Just like our live shows, this new album will be emotionally complex, exploring some dark areas while remaining uplifting and inspirational,” Osborn describes.

 Adrienne O and their music have been featured on 93.3 Locals Only, 107x Project Local, The Colorado Sound, Channel 8 TV’s Denver Loft Sessions, Literati Records podcasts, Callywood Radio, multiple KGNU Innervision Top 30 Countdowns, and the 2013 BolderBOULDER Bootlegs CD.
 The band has played at venues and festivals such as the South Park Music Festival, the Underground Music Showcase, the Taste of Colorado, the Bluebird Theatre, the Gothic Theatre, the Hi-Dive, the Walnut Room, the Larimer Lounge, Nissi’s, the Dickens Opera House, City Hall, the Soiled Dove Underground and the Moon Room.